 9.1.
-A staff member who receives a report of inappropriate behaviour must report it to the principal.
-Where the principal is the subject of the report of inappropriate behaviour, the staff member must inform a member of the school's governing body5.
-Reports will be dealt with under the school's Complaints Handling Policy.
+An employee who receives a report of inappropriate behaviour must report it to the Principal.
+Where the Principal is the subject of the report of inappropriate behaviour, the employee must inform a member of Language Disorder Australia Board5.
+Reports will be dealt with under the Language Disorder Australia's Complaints Handling Policy and Mancel College's Compliments and Complaints Procedure.